-In zero-shot scenarios, as shown in Table \ref{tab:zero-shot-dataset-info}, our evaluation uses 19 datasets covering 11 critical financial tasks.
-A detailed description of evaluation tasks and detailed prompts for each dataset are available in Appendix \ref{app:basemodel_eval_task_details} and Appendix \ref{app:icl_prompt}.
+\textbf{Zero-shot Performance} In zero-shot scenarios, as shown in Table \ref{tab:zero-shot-dataset-info}, our evaluation uses 19 datasets covering both financial-NLP and financial-specific tasks, A detailed description of evaluation tasks and detailed prompts for each dataset are available in Appendix \ref{append:basemodel_eval_task_details} and Appendix \ref{append:icl_prompt}.

-Overall, Table \ref{tab:mffm_results} (and Figure \ref{fig:zero-shot-performance} in Appendix \ref{app:zero-shot}) demonstrates that FinLLaMA outperforms the baseline models on most financial tasks, highlighting its robustness and versatility in zero-shot settings.
+Overall, Table \ref{tab:mffm_results} (and Figure \ref{fig:zero-shot-performance} in Appendix \ref{appendix:zero-shot}) demonstrates that FinLLaMA outperformed the baseline models on most financial tasks, highlighting its robustness and versatility in zero-shot settings.
 It surpasses its backbone model, LLaMA3-8B, on all tasks, highlighting the effectiveness of continual pre-training with large-scale domain-specific data in enhancing financial knowledge.
 Additionally, FinLLaMA exceeds the performance of BloombergGPT, despite its larger model size of 50B, and also outperforms the current most capable open-source LLM, LLaMA3.1-8B on most tasks.

 FinLLaMA shows exceptional performance in sentiment analysis and classification tasks, demonstrating its proficiency in fundamental financial operations.
 Its improved accuracy in fact-checking, as shown by the FinFact dataset, highlights its ability to comprehend and evaluate financial information, enabling precise judgments on claims.
 In math problem-solving tasks, our model shows improvement across all datasets (MC, KnowledgeMath, and DocMath-Eval) compared to LLaMA3-8B.